 - payments made by Medicare [Health and Other Services (Compensation) Act 1995 (Cth) s 14];

-In certain circumstances, the Motor Accident Commission may also recover from the driver any money paid and any costs incurred [Motor Vehicles Act 1959 (SA) s 124A].
+In certain circumstances, the insurer may also recover from the driver any money paid and any costs incurred [Motor Vehicles Act 1959 (SA) s 124A].
 This is called a Reservation of Rights, and applies against the driver at fault when their actions are no longer covered under the Compulsory Third Party Insurance Scheme.
 The right to recover in this way will also apply to payments made as part of the Lifetime Support Scheme.